Profession: Ethiopian Emperor

 He led his people in the Second Italo-Abyssinian War and condemned Italy's use of chemical weapons at the League of Nations.
 His belief in multilateralism and collective security led to Ethiopia becoming a charter member of the United Nations.

-After a two year famine in north-eastern Ethiopia that is estimated to have killed 200,000 people he was disposed in a military coup in 1974 and died in internment under suspicious circumstances a year later.
+After a two year famine in north-eastern Ethiopia that is estimated to have killed 200,000 people he was deposed in a military coup in 1974 and died in internment under suspicious circumstances a year later.

 Among the Rastafari movement, Haile Selassie is revered as the returned messiah of the Bible, God incarnate.